cse364-unist/projects-group7/README.md

 ##### Expected Output:

 {
-  "image": "Base64_encoded_image",
+  "message": "Faces swapped successfully.",
-  "message": "Faces swapped successfully."
+  "image": "Base64_encoded_image"
 }

 This command uploads two image files (elon_musk.jpg and mark.jpg) and swaps the faces of the individuals.
 The response contains the merged image in base64 format along with a success message.